tonnyCAPTAIN/vaccinebooking/README.md

 # vaccinebooking
-**A web application that one can register a date for vaccination or hospital appointmen.
+** A web application that one can register a date for vaccination or hospital appointmen.

 ## Gettigns started
-Go to [https://github.com/tonnyCAPTAIN/vaccinebooking] Download or clone the repository to your local machine.
+Go to (https://github.com/tonnyCAPTAIN/vaccinebooking) Download or clone the repository to your local machine.
 Open the project using your favorite IDE

 ---

-##Prerequisites
+## Prerequisites
-.Python3
+.
+Python3
+.
 Virtual environment
+.
 Django
+.
 Postgres
+.
 Browser e.g chrome, firefox

-##Application requirements
+## Application requirements
 .
 DATABASE_NAME=DATABASE_NAME
 .
 DATABASE_USER=DATABASE_USER
 .
 DATABASE_PASSWORD=db_user_password